-Mother of 4, father of 3 among the Las Vegas shooting victims
+Las Vegas massacre: Portraits of the 58 victims

 Sonny Melton

-Sonny Melton, R.N., was killed in the attack, his employer, Henry County Medical Center in Paris, Tennessee, said.
-According to White House press secretary Sarah Sanders, he died shielding his wife, Dr. Heather Melton, who survived.
+Sonny Melton, a nurse from Tennessee, died shielding his wife, Dr. Heather Melton, who survived.

-"When the bullets began raining down, Sonny shielded her from danger, giving up his life to save hers," Sanders said at Monday's press briefing.
+"My overriding feeling that I have is grief," Heather Melton told ABC News' "20/20" weeks after the shooting.
+"But I also do have a strong sense of the love that Sonny and I shared, and that is what really sustains me and gets me through some of these situations."

+"When we fell asleep at night, we were holding hands.
+We'd hold hands in the middle of the night.
+So it's so unnerving to not have him there.
+And he would always, like, just a gentle touch on my shoulder or on the back of my head," she said.
+"I always knew he was there.
+And just walking anywhere now, it feels empty 'cause he's not there to hold my hand."

 Thomas Gee, CEO at Henry County Medical Center, said in a statement, "The thoughts and prayers of the entire HCMC family are with Sonny and Heather’s families."